Residential Life Staff

 - Return keys and/or other access control devices to the Office of Residential Life and complete proper check-out procedures.

 Off-Campus Housing/Living Off-Campus

 The option to live independently off campus is intended to provide students with the opportunity to develop the skills needed to manage a household and live as part of a broader community, and to accept the responsibilities attendant to this privilege.
-The experience that students gather through negotiating a lease, paying rent, managing routine expenses, maintaining a kitchen, and living among neighbors of varied ages and backgrounds can be invaluable in preparing them for life after college.
+The experience that students gather through negotiating a lease with a landlord, paying rent, managing routine expenses, maintaining a kitchen, and living among neighbors of varied ages and backgrounds can be invaluable in preparing them for life after college.

 The following guidelines govern off-campus living for enrolled undergraduate students at Colgate University:

 - Off-Campus Housing Selection Process

 To be released from the 7-semester residency requirement and live in privately-owned off-campus housing, students who wish to live off campus must participate in and be approved by the off-campus housing selection process in the fall prior to their senior year.
 Consistent with Colgate’s residency requirement, only students who have permission to live off campus may live in non-Colgate housing.
 Permission to live off campus is a privilege and not a right afforded to all students.
 Dean of the College staff may, in its discretion, deny or revoke permission to live off campus to individual students who have violated the Colgate Code of Student Conduct, particularly when the violations call into question their ability to live in the local community without disrupting or endangering their neighbors.
 The university does not endorse any landlord, management company, or individual who lists available rentals with the Office of Residential Housing.
 The residential life staff may serve as resources only, and offer information and programs for students approved to live off campus to understand lease agreements, town ordinances, and expectations while living in the village.